wurli/tidyverse-dev-bot/news-files-annotated/purrr.md

 !begin-bullets-28!

+-   !begin-bullet!
--   If `reduce()` fails with this message:
+    If `reduce()` fails with this message:
     `` Error: `.x` is empty, and   no `.init` supplied ``, this is because `reduce()` now returns `.init` when `.x` is empty.
 Fix the problem by supplying an appropriate argument to `.init`, or by providing special behaviour when `.x` has length 0.

+    !end-bullet!
+-   !begin-bullet!
--   The type predicates have been migrated to rlang.
+    The type predicates have been migrated to rlang.
 Consequently the `bare-type-predicates` documentation topic is no longer in purrr, which might cause a warning if you cross-reference it.

+    !end-bullet!

 !end-bullets-28!